Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ![blankenbaker-14](https://user-images.githubusercontent.com/115194266/211164070-aa772601-c268-49c7-aa1c-1e6de74502e3.jpg)
 ## Table of contents
 ## Introduction
-Movie theaters have been a vital part of the motion picture industry for a long period of time, allowing film producers to generate profit while introducing their movies to the general public.
+Movie theaters have been a vital part of the motion picture industry for a long period of time, allowing producers to generate profit while introducing their movies to the general public.
 But due to the introduction of streaming services such as Netflix and the ramifications of a worldwide pandemic, the abillity of movie theaters to generate profit has been diminished.
 But what leads a movie to be profitable?
-Does a higher budget mean it's more likely a film will profit?
+Does a higher budget mean it's more likely a movie will profit?
 Do certain genre's and ratings of movies perform better than others?
 Or are the ratings of critics the most important?
-Through this project, I will analyze what makes a movie succesfull and develop a business statetgy that allows for theaters to adapt in order to remain profitable in the future.
-(Maybe some statistics about the rise of streaming services and closing theaters to make a more quantiative point?)
+And most imporantly, can movie theaters adjust their strategy to adapt to a new environment?
+Through this project, I will analyze what makes a movie succesfull and develop a potential business statetgy that allows for theaters to adapt in order to remain profitable in the future.

 ## Objectives

 ## Dataset ([Link to dataset](https://www.kaggle.com/datasets/danielgrijalvas/movies))
 The data set was found on Kaggle and is a csv file.
 There are 7668 rows and 15 columns.
 The 15 columns are:
-* **Name:** The name of the film.
+* **Name:** The name of the movie.
-* **Rating:** The rating of the film.
+* **Rating:** The rating of the movie.
-* **Genre:** The genre of the film.
+* **Genre:** The genre of the movie.
-* **Year:** The year the film was released.
+* **Year:** The year the movie was released.
-* **Released:** The date the film was released.
+* **Released:** The date the movie was released.
-* **Score:** The IMDB user score of the film.
+* **Score:** The IMDB user score of the movie.
-* **Votes:** The number of votes a film has recieved.
+* **Votes:** The number of votes a movie has recieved.
-* **Director:** Director of the film.
+* **Director:** Director of the movie.
-* **Writer:** Writer of the film.
+* **Writer:** Writer of the movie.
-* **Star:** The main actors or actresses of the film.
+* **Star:** The main actors or actresses of the movie.
-* **Country:** Country where the film was produced.
+* **Country:** Country where the movie was produced.
-* **Budget:** The budget of the film.
+* **Budget:** The budget of the movie.
-* **Gross:** The gross profit of the film.
+* **Gross:** The gross profit of the movie.
-* **Company:** The company that produced the film.
+* **Company:** The company that produced the movie.
-* **Runetime:** Runtime of the film.
+* **Runetime:** Runtime of the movie.

 ## Importing the Libaries and Dataset Into Python
-Let's begin by importing the pandas, seaborn, numpy and matplotlib libaries.
+Importing the pandas, seaborn, numpy and matplotlib libaries.
 ![Import Libaries Image](https://user-images.githubusercontent.com/115194266/211173986-a20effb5-10a5-4a46-bd06-3a8c95e85f7c.JPG)

 Importing the data set.